Why you can trust The Zebra

 |City||Average 12-Month Home Insurance Rate|

-If you’re seeking ways to save on your insurance expenditures, consider purchasing both your homeowners and auto insurance policies from one company.
-Bundling auto and home insurance in New Jersey can lead to substantial savings on auto insurance.
-Bundling policies in New Jersey results in a yearly discount of $120.
+To trim a few dollars from your insurance costs, consider purchasing both your home and auto insurance policies from one company.
+Bundling home and auto insurance in New Jersey can lead to substantial savings on your auto insurance bill.
+Bundling policies in New Jersey leads to average annual savings of $120.

 If you reside near the coast, it's of utmost importance to check and understand your homeowners policy because a basic policy won't be enough to cover the expenses of repairing damage caused by hurricanes — you would need to bolster your policy with flood and windstorm insurance, which would work in tandem to pay for repairs or replacements.
 In some states, your insurance company may make it compulsory to have a separate hurricane deductible if you reside in a region that's at high risk for hurricanes.